snaphat/prompt_colorizer/README.md

 Copyright (c) 2011-2019 Aaron Myles Landwehr

+## About
+Prompt Colorizer is a set of small scripts that implement four different styles of colored prompts for a number of different shells.
+Each style displays session information including: username, hostname, current directory (short and long), date, time, and git repository information (the latter is for bash/zsh/fish only and only with git-core installed).
+Click on the image to the right to see samples of the four styles.
+The idea of this set of scripts is to have an easy to set up and decent prompt without putting in a lot of effort to configure it on multiple systems with differing default shells.

-## Info
+## Details
-  * This script can be used to stylize your console prompt.
+  * These scripst can be used to stylize your console prompt.
 Currently there are 4 different styles to choose from.

   * It is designed in such a way that it works with a many different shell